KQM-git/TCL/characters/electro/sara.md

 | CD | 20s |

 **Notes**
-* The cast frames of **Subjugation: Koukou Sendou** can be reduced to 60 with a swap cancel
+* The cast frames of **Subjugation: Koukou Sendou** can be reduced to 60 with a swap cancel.
 * **Titanbreaker** and **Stormcluster** do not share ICDs.
 * Both **Titanbreaker** and **Stormcluster** damage is snapshot on **Subjugation: Koukou Sendou** cast.
-* For Sara's ATK bonus to apply, a character has to be in a radius of the initial **Titanbreaker** hit equal to the range of the **Stormcluster** hits.
+* For Sara's ATK bonus to apply, a character needs to be hit by **Titanbreaker** or **Stormclusters**.
+    * Multiple characters can be buffed this way.
-* **Titanbreaker** targets closest enemy, then **Stormcluster** moves outward in a plus-shape with one branch directed at Sara’s location at time of cast.
+* **Titanbreaker** targets closest enemy, then **Stormcluster** moves outward in a plus-shape with one branch directed at Sara’s location at time of cast, dealing 5 hits each.
 *  **Subjugation: Koukou Sendou** does not benefit from its own attack bonus.

 {% endtab %}